 Why Most Home Warranties Don't Cover Your Roof

-If you've ever assumed your home warranty has your roof covered, you're not alone — and you may be in for a costly surprise.
+If you've ever assumed your home warranty has your roof covered, you may be in for a costly surprise.
 Standard home warranty plans are designed to protect the mechanical systems and appliances inside your home (think HVAC, plumbing, and kitchen appliances), not the physical structure of the building itself.
 That means your roof is typically left out by default.

 Most home warranties provide no automatic roof coverage whatsoever.
-The few that do include roofs cap coverage at very modest limits, usually between $500 and $1,500 per contract term, and only for specific types of leak repairs — not full replacements.
-If your roof develops a leak from normal wear and tear over many years, you may have options through an add-on.
+The few that do include roofs cap coverage at very modest limits, usually between $500 and $1,000 per contract term, and only for specific types of leak repairs, not full replacements.
+If your roof develops a slow leak from normal wear and tear over many years, you may have options through an add-on.
 But if a storm tears off your shingles?
 That's a job for your homeowners insurance policy, not your warranty.

-Understanding how these protections overlap — and where the gaps are — can save you thousands of dollars and a lot of frustration.
+Understanding how these protections overlap (and where the gaps are) can save you thousands of dollars and a lot of frustration.
+For a broader breakdown of how these two products differ, see our home warranty vs home insurance guide.

 What Roof Damage Is Covered vs. Excluded

 Even when roof coverage is available through a home warranty, the scope is narrow.
-Here's a breakdown of what typically falls inside and outside the coverage lines:
+Here's a breakdown of what typically falls inside and outside the coverage lines in 2026:

 What May Be Covered (With Add-On)